AaronMullan/python-todo/README.md

-# FastAPI Playground
+# FastAPI TODO

-A simple FastAPI application for learning and experimentation.
+A simple FastAPI backend for a Todo application, made with Cursor.

 ## Setup